MS3FGX/SomaFM/README.md

 For an up-to-date list of what's new, check the [Changelog](CHANGELOG.md)

 ## Installation

-As of version 1.5, this program is available on PyPi and can be installed with the following command:
+Starting with version 1.5, this stable version of this program is available on PyPi and can be installed with the following command:

 ```console
 pip3 install somafm
 ```

 ## Dependencies
-This interface is written for Python 3.x, and playback is done with [MPlayer](http://www.mplayerhq.hu/design7/news.html).
-You'll also need to have the following libraries installed:
+Using this program requires the Python 3 versions of the following libraries:

 * [colorama](https://pypi.org/project/colorama/)
 * [requests](https://3.python-requests.org/)

 ## Usage
-Simply running `somafm.py` with no options will start streaming "Groove Salad."
+Simply running `somafm` with no options will start streaming "Groove Salad."
 In the somewhat unlikely event you wanted to listen to something else, simply give it the channel name like so:

 ```console
 ./somafm "DEF CON Radio"